 2020 about 30 interconnected devices: 200 million devices will be sold between now and 2020—new products connected to the Internet

-- Services provide in the home.
+- Services will be provided in the home.

 § Use cases